Virtual Meeting Resources

-- Guidance for Planning Longer Sessions – A list of recommendations around technology, presentation practices and tools for sessions lasting 75 minutes or longer.
+- Guidance for Planning Longer In-Person & Online Sessions – A list of recommendations around technology, presentation practices and tools for sessions lasting 75 minutes or longer.

 - Virtual Event Planning Grid – A planning grid to ensure all responsibilities during the meeting/event are covered.